JarLowrey/MicrosoftCompetition2014/README.md

 <h1>Microsoft Coding Competition</h1>

 <p>This was a coding competition at OSU, the problem description is below.
 At the competition I wasn't quite able to finish due to program inefficiencies.
 Afterwards I improved the code by adding the if(){} statements in the mutations(String dna) function.
-They function to check if a given dna fragment has already been added to the data structure containing all possible mutations.
-This brought the running time down from 7+ minutes to about a minute (on an old computer).</p>
+These checks ensure a given dna fragment has not already been added to the mutations data structure before going through the lengthy process of finding all possible mutations.
+This brought the running time down from 7+ minutes to about a minute!</p>

 <h3>Project Description</h3>
 <p>Question One Cure the virus | 3 point(s)</p></br>